Keeper-Security/Commander/README.md

 [https://keepersecurity.com](https://keepersecurity.com)

 ### Pricing
 Keeper is free for local password management on your device.
 Premium subscription provides cloud-based features and premium device-specific features including Sync, Backup & Restore, Secure Sharing, File Storage and multi-device usage.
+More info about our consumer and enterprise pricing plans can be found [here](https://keepersecurity.com/pricing.html).

 ### Mobile Apps